engineyard/ey-docs/pages/appcloud-tech-stack.md

 and long-term scalability.
 We meticulously test and fully integrate each new component and component update to provide reliability, security, and compatibility within the stack.

-As a result, you can confidently deploy and manage your application with any Engine Yard cloud product.
+As a result, you can confidently deploy and manage your application with any Engine Yard product.
 Read about the many [[benefits|http://www.engineyard.com/products/appcloud/benefits]] of using our Platform-as-a-Service.

 <p class="note">
   <strong>Note: </strong>This version is correct as of September 22, 2011.